Flex Room Ideas 2019

 Above we see a flex room office with french glass doors, wood floors and area rug.
 When a home office isn’t needed anymore this room could easily be turned into another bedroom, a nursery, play room, game room, study, exercise room or whatever the homeowner needs.
 These flex room doors will suit multiple uses which is perfect for a room that can change over time.

-A space dedicated solely to your passion in life.
+What is a flex room? how about a space dedicated solely to your passion in life.
 Whether you’re an artist, collector, gamer or fitness nut.
 Flex rooms provide an area in your home that’s all about your favorite hobby.

 A great room to relax in after work or on the weekends.
 Get together with friends and family.
 Or just just kick back and have fun with all your favorite stuff.
 The best flex room ideas are flexible.
 A cool hobby room can be used for just about anything you like whenever you like.